themightychris/ace-diff/README.md

 Take a look at the `gh-pages` branch of this repo for some [demos](http://benkeen.github.io/ace-diff/).
 The demos illustrate a few different configurations and styles.
 Hopefully they'll give you a rough sense of what it does and how it works.

+Fork: Demos 1 seems to work, 3 has wrong colors etc.

 ### Features